Rasweb/Vue3-To-Do/README.md

-# to-do-list
+# To Do List

 Welcome to my Zelda inspired to do list.
-Created using vueJs with Sass/sass, typeScript and single file component through vueJs.
+Created using vueJs with Scss/sass, typeScript and single file component through vueJs.

 This project was created because I wanted to learn more about VueJs a JavaScript framework.
 This is also my first vuejs project, which means that almost everything in this project was unkown to me in the beginning.